 This means a C5 (“5” is shorthand for power chord) could work in the place of a C or Cm.

 So if you were expecting to play Enter Sandman and have it “chug” …maybe you should take up guitar.
 But still, power chords are well worth learning because of their wide-open tonal options.

 Iron man by Black Sabbath?
 Power chords.
 Back in Black by AC/DC?
 Power chords.
 Holiday by Green Day?
 Power chords.

-Just like with other chords, you build from a major scale.
+Just like when building other harmonies, you work from a major scale to create power chords.
 Take the 1st and 5th notes:

 1 2 3 4 5 6 7 8

 C D E F G A B C

 …And you end up with a 5th interval – C and G in this case.
 This interval by itself is an ‘ukulele power chord, but you can also double any notes that you like to fill things out (‘ukulele players don’t like wasted strings for some reason).
 So take the C and G notes, find them on the fretboard and you end up with something like: 0033 – a C5 chord.

 Here are some of the main power chords.
 Since they are so easy to figure out I only did a few, but the different shapes and layouts should help you connect the dots.

 If you want to find more power chord grips, you can look them up on The Ukulele Helper.